 If you’re developing a native app with one of the Mapbox mobile SDKs, you are required to provide a telemetry opt-out option within your app for all end users.
 Your users should be in charge of their own location data and when it is shared.

 As a developer, you are responsible for making opting out easy for your users.
-Visit the Mapbox iOS and Android SDK documentation for more information on how to provide a telemetry opt out:
+Visit the documentation for the Maps SDK for iOS and Android for more information on how to provide a telemetry opt out:

-- Telemetry opt out information for the Mapbox iOS SDK
+- Telemetry opt out information for the Mapbox Maps SDK for Android

-- Telemetry opt out information for the Mapbox Android SDK
+- Telemetry opt out information for the Mapbox Maps SDK for iOS

 Adding Mapbox to your mobile app